MrPerruche/BRCI/DOCUMENTATION.md

 UPDATING TO BRICK RIGS 1.8.0-exp (VERSION 15) TODO LIST:
-- Implement bricks15 and property_types15.
+- ~~Implement bricks15 and property_types15.~~
-- Implement Creation15.
-Careful with seats!
-Needs testing.
+- ~~Implement Creation15.
+Careful with seats!~~ Needs testing.
+- ~~Figure out a new implementation for colors.~~ Needs testing.
-- Figure out a new implementation for colors.
+- Figure out a new implementation for other util functions.